 Connect to Social Media to Put Your Marketing on Autopilot

-Hotels.
-Restaurants, eateries, and stalls all use social media to promote their brands.
-The best way to grow a social media following is to have your guests do it!
+Hotels, restaurants, eateries, and other food businesses use social media to promote their brands.
+The best way to grow your food outlet’s social media following is to have your guests do it for you!

 - Automatic promotion of different ordering options

-- Guests experience the convenience of placing direct orders via QR Menu
+- Guests experience the convenience of placing orders through your restaurant’s online ordering system

-- Brands with the highest social media audiences will have the best results
+- Building a presence on social media requires time.
+Brands with the highest social media audiences reap the best results

-A review of a chef turned eatery owner, published on Restaurant Confessionals, explains how demotivating it has to read unjustified comments of a marketplace that they own.
-To quote him directly, he mentions, “Our restaurant has received plenty of good press but, at this point, it’s been a little while since we’ve been reviewed.
-So, some Yelpers are responding to a dating review from a few years ago and expect that exact same meal.”
+An interview with a chef-turned-eatery-owner published on Restaurant Confessionals explains how demotivating it is to read unjustified criticism of a venue.
+To quote him directly, he says, “Our restaurant has received plenty of good press but, at this point, it’s been a little while since we’ve been reviewed.
+So, some Yelpers are responding to a dated review from a few years ago and expect that exact same meal.”

-Sending a tactfully crafted email for feedback after every online delivery also converts a detractor into a promoter.
-That way, the guest feels important, and their probability of ordering again increases.
+Sending a tactfully crafted email requesting feedback after every restaurant food delivery can convert a detractor into a promoter.
+The guest knows their opinion is valued, and their likelihood of becoming a return buyer increases.

-- The customer feels important, hence may return
+- The customer feels important and is more likely to return

 - Some guests may continue to write reviews on public platforms

-Scott Landers, the Co-Founder of Figure Eight Logistics, a consulting group for food delivery, gave the best insight in an article published in QSR Magazine.
-To quote him, he said, “If a restaurant does not currently have a branded online ordering channel, now is the time to build one.”
+Scott Landers, co-founder of Figure Eight Logistics, a consulting group for restaurant food delivery, gave the best insight in an article published in QSR Magazine, “If a restaurant does not currently have a branded online ordering channel, now is the time to build one.”

-In the words of Kyle Inserra, “If you really want to” save restaurants” – next time you order food – call the restaurant directly or check their website and see if they have their own delivery.”
+Finally, heed the wise words of Kyle Inserra, “If you really want to ‘save restaurants,’ next time you order food, call the restaurant directly or check their website and see if they have their own delivery.”